baarayy/curiousDog/README.md

 4. Start the server:

- `bash`
-Copy code
-npm start
+- Open terminal.
+- Write `npm start`.
-Open your web browser and access the application at http://localhost:3030.
+- Open your web browser and access the application at `http://localhost:3030`.